-Freshservice automatically detects the requester's profile language the first time they raise a ticket with your helpdesk.
+Freshservice automatically detects the requester's profile language when they first raise a ticket.
 All subsequent notifications are sent to this requester in their profile language.
-You can also manually edit the profile language of a user by editing their details.

-- Click on the Edit button next to the requester whose language needs to be updated.
+- Click on Edit next to the requester whose language needs to be updated.

-To change the profile language of an agent:
+To manually edit the profile language of an agent,

-- Click on the Edit button next to the name of the agent whose language you want to edit.
+- Click on Edit next to the name of the agent whose language you want to edit.

-- Now the email notifications sent to this agent will be in this new language you've chosen.
+Now the email notifications sent to this agent will be in the new language you've chosen.